-The OSCE chair is assumed at yearly intervals by one member state which then plays an important role in managing the Organization’s work and in its external representation.
+The OSCE chair is assumed at yearly intervals by one member state which then plays a central role in managing the Organization’s work and in its external representation.
 The foreign minister of the country holding the chair holds the office of Chairman-in-Office (CiO).
 The fact that decision-making within the OSCE requires a consensus among all 57 participating states represents a particular diplomatic challenge.
-In 2014 Switzerland (2014) is the acting CiO, in close cooperation with Serbia, which will be CiO in 2015.
-In 2000 Austria chaired the OSCE.
+In 2016 Germany is the acting CiO, in close cooperation with Serbia, which was the CiO in 2015, and Austria, which will chair the organisation in 2017.
+In 2000 Austria chaired the OSCE already.

 The OSCE Secretariat, under the direction of the Secretary General, is the organisational backbone and provides support for the Chair's activities.
 It is based in Vienna, assisted by an office in Prague.

 Besides, the OSCE is equipped with a number of instruments for the fulfilment of its tasks.
-The Office for Democratic Institutions and Human Rights (ODIHR), headed since 2008 by Janez Lenarcic (from Slovenia), is located in Warsaw and seeks to promote democratic elections, particularly by election monitoring, and provides practical support aimed at strengthening democratic institutions under the rule of law and fostering civil society structures.
+The Office for Democratic Institutions and Human Rights (ODIHR), headed since 2014 by Michael Link (from Germany), is located in Warsaw and seeks to promote democratic elections, particularly by election monitoring, and provides practical support aimed at strengthening democratic institutions under the rule of law and fostering civil society structures.

 The Office of the High Commissioner on National Minorities (since 2013 Astrid Thors) is located in The Hague and seeks to identify and resolve ethnic tensions at the earliest possible stage.
 The office of OSCE Representative on Freedom of the Media, based in Vienna and since 2010 held by Dunja Mijatovic (from Bosnia-Herzegovina) was established to monitor compliance with this important fundamental right.